introduction to computational molecular biology

 page in your browser to do the same.

 Once the similarity matrix portion was working with the CAST algorithm, I worked on applying this to microarray data.
 I implemented a reader for Eisen's .cdt format files, and then used the data from Figure 3 in Eisen, et al. as input to the system.
 I also added a visual representation of the current sorting of the MicroArray data at the righthand side of the similarity matrix image.
-Click the image below for a quicktime movie the Eisen data being sorted using the same process.
-The file is large (24M) but will progressively download so your machine doesn't die.
+Click the image below for a movie the Eisen data being sorted using the same process.
+The video encoding process darkens the image badly, though you can still just barely see the red and green of the microarray data on the right-hand side.

 Because microarray data produces a great deal of information, the program tends to be very memory/speed intensive.
 I got fairly good performance from a 933 MHz machine, even while running in Java.
 I had to implement some simple caching methods so that similarity matrix data could be cached to the disk and not rebuilt from scratch each time (this eventually saved lots of debugging time).